deltafi/deltafi/deltafi-docs/docs/operating/ingress.md

 To submit data to DeltaFi, you must send an HTTP POST request to the DeltaFi ingress endpoint at `http://<deltafi_url>/api/v2/deltafile/ingress`.
 The data should be included in the body of the request.

-In addition to the data, also provide the following headers:
+In addition to the data, provide the following information:

-- Content-Type: (Required) Defines the type of the incoming data
+- Content-Type: (Required) Defines the type of the incoming data, must be provided in the `Content-Type` header

-- Filename: (Optional) The name of the file being ingressed.
-Must be supplied in this header, in the "filename" key of the Metadata header, or as a FlowFile attribute named "filename".
+- Filename: (Required) The name of the file being ingressed, can be provided via
-- Flow: (Optional) The name of the flow in which the data should be ingested.
-If this is not supplied in this header, in the "flow" key of the Metadata header, or as a FlowFile attribute named "flow", DeltaFi will attempt to determine the flow based on whether the metadata meets any configured advanced routing rules.
+    -  The `Filename` header (highest priority)
+    - "filename" key in the Metadata header
+    - FlowFile attribute named "filename" (lowest priority)

+- DataSource: (Required) The name of the data source in which the data should be ingested, can be provided via
+    - The `DataSource` header (highest priority)
+    - "dataSource" key in the Metadata header
+    - FlowFile attribute named "dataSource" (lowest priority)

-- Metadata: (Optional) A JSON object containing metadata to attach to the DeltaFile.
-Must be a valid JSON object.
-This metadata will merge with any FlowFile attributes, overriding any existing keys.
+- Metadata: (Optional) A JSON object containing metadata to attach to the DeltaFile
+    - Must be a valid JSON object
+    - For FlowFiles: Values in this header will merge with FlowFile attributes, with Metadata header values taking precedence over FlowFile attributes for any duplicate keys

 Here's an example of how to ingress a file using curl: